 I study power electronics and energy systems.
-The objective of my research is to enable distributed power electronics systems that are inherently self-healing, predictive, and responsive.
+The objective of my research is to enable self-healing power electronics systems.
 I work on applications for renewable energy integration, electric vehicles, data center power delivery, distributed energy resource (DER) coordination and control, motor drives and generators, and electrification for emerging regions.
-My research draws from domains including circuits for power conversion, control theory and estimation, and nonlinear and hybrid systems theory.
+My research draws from domains including circuits for power conversion, adaptive control theory and estimation, and nonlinear and hybrid systems theory.

 - J. Poon, M. A. Kinsy, N. A. Pallo, S. Devadas and I. L. Čelanović, "Hardware-in-the-loop testing for electric vehicle drive applications," 2012 Twenty-Seventh Annual IEEE Applied Power Electronics Conference and Exposition (APEC), Orlando, FL, 2012, pp. 2576-2582. doi

 - P. A. Madduri; J. Poon; J. Rosa; M. Podolsky; E. Brewer; S. R. Sanders, "Scalable DC Microgrids for Rural Electrification in Emerging Regions," in IEEE Journal of Emerging and Selected Topics in Power Electronics, vol. 4, no. 4, pp. 1195-1205, Dec.
 2016. doi